atomix/atomix/README.md

 * [Distributed collections](#collections)
 * [Distributed atomic variables](#atomic-variables)

-The newest version of Copycat is 0.6 and is still under development.
-Over the coming weeks, new resources will be added to Copycat's high-level API including:
-* Distributed locks
-* Leader elections
-* State change listeners

 **Copycat is still undergoing heavy development and testing and is therefore not recommended for production!**

 [Jepsen](https://github.com/aphyr/jepsen) tests are [currently being developed](http://github.com/jhalterman/copycat-jepsen)